 Freddy Fikse is employed by Växa Sverige and holds a PhD in Animal Science.

-Anna Skarin is associate professor at SLU with an expertise in animal movement.
+Anna Skarin is an associate professor at SLU with an expertise in animal movement.

 Moudud Alam is an associate professor in microdata analysis at Dalarna University.

 Svenja Woudstra is a PhD student at the University of Copenhagen with Volker Krömker as main supervisor.

 Ida Hansson is a PhD student at SLU with Lars Rönnegård as main supervisor.